Bolton in Tolland County, Connecticut — The American Northeast (New England)

 Marker series.
 This marker is included in the The Washington-Rochambeau Route marker series.

 Location.
-41° 46.202′ N, 72° 25.595′ W. Marker is in Bolton, Connecticut, in Tolland County.
-Memorial is on Bolton Center Road 0.1 miles east of Bayberry Road, on the left when traveling east.
+41° 46.162′ N, 72° 25.989′ W. Marker is in Bolton, Connecticut, in Tolland County.
+Memorial is at the intersection of Bolton Center Rd and Hebron Rd, on the right when traveling east on Bolton Center Rd.
+Located within the town commons across from the town hall.
 Touch for map.
-Marker is in this post office area: Bolton CT 06043, United States of America.
+Marker is at or near this postal address: 222 Bolton Center Rd, Bolton CT 06043, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 9, 2019.
-This page originally submitted on November 9, 2019, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 30 times since then.
-Photos: 1, 2. submitted on November 9, 2019, by Michael Herrick of Southbury, Connecticut.
+This page was last revised on October 9, 2019.
+This page originally submitted on October 7, 2019, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 55 times since then and 6 times this year.
+Photos: 1, 2. submitted on October 7, 2019, by Brandon D Cross of Flagler Beach, Florida. • Michael Herrick was the editor who published this page.